 Cover the pan with foil and place in the oven for 20 minutes.
 Remove and allow the meat to rest for 15 mins.

 Now serve with foccacia bread or new potatoes and a salad.
-A delicious and unusual way to eat pheasant, and a great way to avoid the mid season pheasant blues.
+A delicious and unusual way to eat pheasant, and a great way to avoid tiring of pheasant suppers.